- 2022 Spring Symposium – What’s All This Talk About Remote Supports and Technology?

 Remote supports (RS) are the use of enabling technology to remotely support an individual with intellectual and development disabilities in place of physical staff presence.
 Technology allows a remotely located person to monitor the health and safety of the individual without being physically present at the same location.
-Communication with the remote supports staff is through phone calls or video chat.
+Communication with the remote supports staff is through live phone calls or video chat.
 Emergency response staff is sent to the home or worksite when needed for in-person assistance.

-Remote supports are used to promote the individual’s independence and increase self-determination.
+Remote supports and enabling technologies are used to promote the individual’s independence and increase self-determination.
 Services are provided in community-based settings in a manner contributing to the individual’s independence, self-sufficiency, community inclusion and well-being.

-To be eligible for the program, the individual must live in his or her own home or in a daily living support (DLS) home.
+To be eligible for remote supports, the individual must be receiving DDS waiver services.
+Additionally, the individual must live in his or her own home.
 Individuals that live in a family home can use remote supports when they are alone in the home.
-Remote supports can also be accessed in employment settings where the individual is receiving job coaching, center-based or community-based services.
+Enabling technologies are available to all waiver recipients.

 An individual can use a mixture of remote supports and in-person supports to meet their needs – but not simultaneously.
-Remote supports can be increased over time as the individual service recipient becomes more comfortable or decreased when needed.
+Remote supports can be increased over time as the individual becomes more comfortable or decreased when needed.

-Please contact Miranda Hutchison at Miranda.firstname.lastname@example.org or 405-637-7996 for questions regarding remote supports.
+Please contact TellDDS@okdhs.org for questions regarding remote supports and enabling technologies.

 “For people without disabilities, technology makes things easier.
 For people with disabilities, technology makes things possible.” – IBM Training Manual 1991